wbailey/command_line_reporter/README.md

 * Table syntax similar to HTML that makes it trivial to format your data in rows and columns
 * Easily created headers and footers for your report
 * Output suppression that makes it easy for your script to support a _quiet_ flag
+* Capture report output as a string and save it a database

 The latest release also supports colors allowing you to distinguish data in new ways including bold if your terminal supports it.